23SumiTM/Time-Stories/README.md

 # Time-Stories
-This application will return me the latest 6 stories on Time.com's  when I call it as a custom API.
+This application will return the latest 6 stories on Time.com's  when I call it as a custom API.